antonioribeiro/deeployer/readme.md

 ### Usage

-Define an url for your deployer to be used, in Github you can find this at `Settings > Service Hooks > WebHook URLs > URL`, example:
+Define an url for your deployer to be used, in Github you can find this at Settings > Service Hooks > WebHook URLs > URL, example:

 ```
 http://deployer.yoursite.io/deploy